robertdebock/presentations/vault-operations.md

 What `small` and `large` are, is not very explicit.

-> Note: Smaller instances can certainly work, but if a Vault instance runs out of memory, the Vault cluster may become unstable.
+NOTE: Smaller instances can certainly work, but if a Vault instance runs out of memory, the Vault cluster may become unstable.
 This situation can be difficult to fix.

 ---